top of page

 3. Provide services to help response personnel maintain their operational efficiently and minimize post-response stress reactions.

-The Council consists of volunteer representatives from area behavioral health and social service providers, EMA, the Decatur-Area Critical Incident Stress Management team, and private practitioners.
-The Council maintains a database of trained volunteers available for activation should the need arise.
+The Disaster Services Team consists of volunteer representatives from area behavioral health and social service providers, EMA, the Decatur-Area Critical Incident Stress Management team, and private practitioners.
+The team maintains a database of trained volunteers available for activation should the need arise.

 The Disaster Services Coordinator will also be a member of the Decatur-Area Critical Incident Stress Management team and certified in CISM.

-During a disaster, the Council will organize and coordinate the delivery of mental health services to the afflicted area.
-The Council will dispatch trained mental health volunteers to designated sites throughout the community.
-The Council will also lend support to member organizations in maintaining essential services to existing service recipients impacted by the disaster.
+During a disaster, the team will organize and coordinate the delivery of mental health services to the afflicted area.
+They will dispatch trained mental health volunteers to designated sites throughout the community and will also lend support to member organizations in maintaining essential services to existing service recipients impacted by the disaster.

-In the post-disaster (recovery) phase, the Council will oversee efforts to return mental health services to pre-disaster levels, establish any ongoing crisis counseling programs and ensure that critical incident stress debriefings are made available to response personnel.
-The Council will assist the Mental Health Board in securing state and federal grants when applicable to help fund recovery activities.
+In the post-disaster (recovery) phase, the team will oversee efforts to return mental health services to pre-disaster levels, establish any ongoing crisis counseling programs and ensure that critical incident stress debriefings are made available to response personnel.
+The team will assist the Mental Health Board in securing state and federal grants when applicable to help fund recovery activities.
 The Macon County Mental Health Board will apply for and manage the state and federal funds.
-The Council will provide appropriate follow-up services on the anniversary of a major disaster.
+The team will provide appropriate follow-up services on the anniversary of a major disaster.

 Contact Information